Flashlight: PyTorch Compiler Extensions to Accelerate Attention Variants: Evaluation

 \subsection{Experimental Setup}

-We run our experiments on two recent GPUs: an NVIDIA A100 80GB and NVIDIA H100 80GB.
-We use Python 3.12, PyTorch 2.5.0, Triton 3.1.0, CUDA 12.9.
-We report average runtimes of 20 runs after 10 warm up runs.
-To ensure that runs are within 1\% standard deviation, we cap the SM frequency of both A100 and H100 to 1290 MHz, which is the steady state frequency of both GPUs in our systems.
+We run our experiments on two recent GPUs: an NVIDIA H100 80GB and NVIDIA A100 80GB.
+We use Python 3.12, PyTorch 2.5.0, Triton 3.1.0, CUDA 12.9, FlashInfer 0.2.5.
+Except for end-to-end inference latency experiments (Section~\ref{subsec:inference}), we report average runtimes of 20 runs after 10 warm up runs.
+To ensure that runs are within 1\% standard deviation, we cap the SM frequency of H100 to 1290 MHz and A100 to 1080 MHz, which is the steady state frequency of the GPUs in our systems.

-{\bf Systems:} We use these systems in our evaluation. \emph{FlexAttention}~\cite{dong2024flexattentionprogrammingmodel} compiles attention code written in their template API in PyTorch to a fused Triton kernel. \emph{torch.compile}~\cite{Ansel2024pytorch2} compiles idiomatic attention code in PyTorch to multiple Triton kernels. \emph{\flashlight{}} is our system described in the paper that compiles the same PyTorch code to a fused Triton kernel.
+{\bf Systems:} We use these systems in our evaluation. \emph{FlexAttention}~\cite{dong2024flexattentionprogrammingmodel} compiles attention code written in their template API in PyTorch to a fused Triton kernel. \emph{FlashInfer}~\cite{ye2025flashinferefficientcustomizableattention} is a code-generation based attention engine in CUDA; we use it as a representative of optimized and tuned CUDA/C++ attention kernels. \emph{torch.compile}~\cite{Ansel2024pytorch2} compiles idiomatic attention code in PyTorch to multiple Triton kernels. \emph{\flashlight{}} is our system described in the paper that compiles the same PyTorch code to a fused Triton kernel.

 {\bf Benchmarks:} We use these attention variants that are supported by FlexAttention: \emph{Vanilla}~\cite{vaswani2017attention}, \emph{ALiBi}~\cite{press2022trainshorttestlongalibi}, \emph{Softcap}~\cite{dong2024flexattentionprogrammingmodel}, \emph{Causal}~\cite{dong2024flexattentionprogrammingmodel}, \emph{Sliding Window}~\cite{beltagy2020longformerlongdocumenttransformer}, \emph{PrefixLM}~\cite{dong2024flexattentionprogrammingmodel}, and \emph{Document Mask}~\cite{dong2024flexattentionprogrammingmodel}.
 Each of these variants are evaluated as Multi-Head Attention (MHA) and Grouped Query Attention (GQA).
 For FlexAttention, \emph{Vanilla}, \emph{ALiBi}, and \emph{Softcap} use \texttt{score\_mod}, while the rest compute and use a \texttt{block\_mask}.
 Like FlashAttention~\cite{dao2023flashattention2fasterattentionbetter}, we vary the sequence length from 512 to 16k and set the batch size so that their product (the number of tokens) is 16k.
 The head dimension is 64.
 For MHA, the number of heads is 16 for $Q$, $K$, and $V$; for GHA, the number of heads is 16 for $Q$ and 2 for $K$ and $V$.
 The sliding window size and the prefix length is 256.
 The number of documents is 12.